nodejs/node-v0.x-archive/doc/api/stream.markdown

         return;
       }
       // now, because we got some extra data, unshift the rest
-      // back into the read queue so that our consumer will see it. var b = chunk.slice(split);
+      // back into the read queue of our source so that we can
-      this.unshift(b);
+      // reread it as body.
+      var b = chunk.slice(split);
+      this._source.unshift(b);

+      // just push something to keep reading this.push('');

       // and let them know that we are done parsing the header. this.emit('header', this.header);